 The man came out as well and put the tile back in place, closing the passage.
-"Welcome back to the Asylum, gentlemen.
-I'll see you later."
-He walked off into a crowd and disappeared into the population.
+"Welcome back to the asylum, gentlemen," he announced and walked off into a crowd, disappearing into the population.

-The heat paralleled with the outside, but was cooler due to being in the shade.
+The heat almost paralleled with the outside, though the shade helped a little.
 There were dusty dirt roads over the plated floors.
 Lit barrels were the light source, the walls of small dwellings scorched and black.
 Stores and homes were nothing more than metal rods, string, and tents put together to mark some sort of territory of ownership and privacy.
-The sky was black as a moonless night, no telling how high it went.
+The sky was black as a moonless night, no telling of how high it went.
 Strong metal support beams were places all throughout the wide tunnel, reaching beyond the darkness above them.

-Children ran around Scribe when Enk put him down, playing a game of tag, laughing and screaming.
-Adults walked around as if they didn't have a place to be or a destination to go in.
+Children ran around Scribe when Enk put him down, playing a game of tag while laughing and screaming.
+Adults walked around as if they didn't have a place to go, or sat along the sidelines with solemn faces.
 There were people with off-color skin and misconstrued faces.
 Some had extra limbs or other unworldly mutations.

 Scribe was about ready to hit the kids playing around him, but they ran off just before he had the chance.
 "I somehow pictured Earth… differently."

-Scribe tried to think back.
-"I met this weirdo monk guy.
-He seemed to know all about who we are and what we're doing though I said nothing about it to him.
-He even spoke Rozen to me.
+"I met this weirdo white guy.
+He seemed to know all about me.
+Spoke Arielan too.
 I didn't really trust him, but right before I ran out, he grabbed me.
-And in a flash, I suddenly knew different Earth languages.
-Hey, I'm not complaining."
+And bam, I'm somehow able to translate my words into English."

 "No, how about you tell me what's going on in this demented world."

 "Dude, how can you not know?
-You never everything about all the worlds."
+You know everything about all the worlds."

 "Earth was nothing like this when I came here last.
-Sure, it was hundreds of years ago, but I didn't expect something like this.
-It's just not human.
-Something is setting this race back and I don't know for how long it's been active.
-When I was last here, they showed signs of advancement."
+Sure, it was almost a century ago, but I didn't expect something like this.
+They showed signs of advancement.
+Something inhuman is setting this race back and I don't know for how long it's been active."

 "No, it's obvious that Earth has been in this dystopian state for a long time.
-The time gaps were fixed the moment Sin became the delusion realm king.
-All three Captains were in the Crossing Forest at that time.
+The time gaps were fixed the moment Sin became the Somnium Guardian.
+All three Elders were in the Viscus Silva at that time.
 We're no longer than half a day behind any of the Elders that came here.
 So whatever happened here, happened a long time ago."

-"A Captain came here prier to the fixing of the time gap?"
+"An Elder came here prior to the fixing of the time stream?"